act65/Experiments/Polygons/README.md

 to be comparable so we can minimize their different when training.

+There are all ready existing low dimensional representations of masks which are commonly used in practice.
+Bounding boxes, polygons,

 ### Bounding boxes

 Relationship between deformable roi pooling and region proposal networks.
+What is actually gained?
+Dont need to use policy gradients.

 ### Polygons

-There are all ready existing low dimensional representations of masks which are commonly used in practice.
-Polygons (amongst others, boxes, ?)
+Polygons can give greated accuracy than bounding boxes.

 We could easily imagine interpreting the outputs of a neural network as the points of a (multi)polygon, but how can we create a loss from these points?

 Let `p' = CNN(x)` or `= RNN(x)` (a polygon as output)

-we need a way to learn CNN/RNN.
+but, we need a way to learn the CNN/RNN.

 1. `L: ploy' x poly -> loss`.
 This requires that; the polygons have the same number of points, and are in the same order. `|| p - p' ||`